abdoulayediak/ifc2geojson/README.md

 ### `getGeoPackagePropertiesFromGeoJSON(geojson: GeoJSON.FeatureCollection): { name: string; dataType: string }[]`

-Inspects the GeoJSON features and returns a list of property names and their mapped GeoPackage data types:
+Inspects the GeoJSON features and returns a list of property names and their mapped GeoPackage data types (useful when converting GeoJSON to GeoPackage):

 - `TEXT` for string fields
 - `REAL` for numeric fields